THE UPWARD CALL

 I press on toward the goal for the prize of the upward call of God

 by – Stuart H. Pouliot

 A lot of people speak of the kingdom of God as if its meaning is well established in the minds and hearts of God's

 people.
 But, frankly, over the years, when I have heard the term used I have not been so clear as to its meaning, at

 least through those who were using the term.
 I have concluded that the term kingdom of God (or of Christ ) has

 simply become Christian jargon like so many other terms that are bantered around in Christian circles, as if everyone

 clearly understands what it means.
-But do they?
-For that matter, do I?
+But do we?

-but in very simple, foundational terms with this goal in mind: If we were to explain the Kingdom of God to the
+but in very simple, foundational terms with this goal in mind: If we were to explain the kingdom of God to the person

-At the very core of the Kingdom is the Creator of all things, all things in heaven and on earth, and all things seen
+At the very core of the kingdom is a creator of all things, all things in heaven and on earth, and all things seen

 Even the most cursory study of the things around us, that is, the things that we see that man has not made but